BlueSCSI/BlueSCSI-v2/README.md

 Log files and error indications
 -------------------------------
-Log messages are stored in `zlulog.txt`, which is cleared on every boot.
+Log messages are stored in `zululog.txt`, which is cleared on every boot.
 Normally only basic initialization information is stored, but switching the `DBG` DIP switch on will cause every SCSI command to be logged, once the board is power cycled.

 The indicator LED will normally report disk access.